[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 More details: Dynamo headlamp: Dosun U1

-The cutoff is very sharp, but then, the reflector is huge (the larger the reflector, the better you can make the cutoff).
-Bad point is the strong hotspot and those daytime lights, well, not quite what I would want to see (see my suggestions elsewhere for what the optimal daytime light should look like), but at least those daylight LEDs give white light and not blue/purple as with the awful Cyo RT that I tested and you don't get the direct light from the LEDs (which gives the problem of too high luminance).
-The light beam is very wide.
+Luxos B: The cutoff is very sharp, but then, the reflector is huge (the larger the reflector, the better you can make the cutoff).
+Bad point is the strong hotspot and those daytime lights are not what I would want to see (see my suggestions elsewhere for what the optimal daytime light should look like, namely more like a good taillamp), but at least those daylight LEDs give white light and not blue/purple as with the awful Cyo RT that I tested and you don't get the direct light from the LEDs, which gives the problem of far too high luminance.
+But they are still of variety 'visibility by being annoying' which I don't like.
+Especially at night these are very annoying (and yes, they light at night because they don't just serve as daytime lights).
+The beamshape is very wide.
 In the rain the near field's exposure gives a big problem as it is far too bright in that case due to the rest of the beam not showing much from the road due to wetness and the light colour (see also the review of the H-one S).
 The artefacts near the bike also become very distracting in that case.

 More details: Dynamo headlamps: B&M Luxos B & Luxos U